Frank B. Wilderson III

 He has lectured at the University of Witwatersrand (a White English medium university in Johannesburg), Vista University (a Black English medium, Afrikaner-controlled university in Soweto), and Khanya College (a tertiary-level liberation school for activist youth whose studies had been “interrupted” by the revolution).

-Wilderson is professor and chair of African American Studies, and a core faculty member of the Culture & Theory Ph.D.
+Wilderson is Chancellor’s Professor of African American Studies and a core faculty member of the Culture & Theory Ph.D.
 Program at UC Irvine.
 He lives in Irvine, CA.

 Short Bio